Remote control: Television remote controls

-The first remote intended to control a television was developed by Zenith Radio Corporation in 1950.
-The remote, called "Lazy Bones," was connected to the television by a wire.
-A wireless remote control, the "Flashmatic," was developed in 1955 by Eugene Polley.
+One of the first remote intended to control a television was developed by Zenith Radio Corporation in 1950.
+The remote, called Lazy Bones, was connected to the television by a wire.
+A wireless remote control, the Flash-Matic, was developed in 1955 by Eugene Polley.
 It worked by shining a beam of light onto one of four photoelectric cells, but the cell did not distinguish between light from the remote and light from other sources.
 The Flashmatic also had to be pointed very precisely at one of the sensors in order to work.

-In 1956, Robert Adler developed "Zenith Space Command," a wireless remote.
+In 1956, Robert Adler developed Zenith Space Command, a wireless remote.
 It was mechanical and used ultrasound to change the channel and volume.
-When the user pushed a button on the remote control, it struck a bar and clicked, hence they were commonly called a "clicker," but it sounded like a "clink" and the mechanics were similar to a pluck.
+When the user pushed a button on the remote control, it struck a bar and clicked, hence they were commonly called "clickers", and the mechanics were similar to a pluck.
 Each of the four bars emitted a different fundamental frequency with ultrasonic harmonics, and circuits in the television detected these sounds and interpreted them as channel-up, channel-down, sound-on/off, and power-on/off.

 Later, the rapid decrease in price of transistors made possible cheaper electronic remotes that contained a piezoelectric crystal that was fed by an oscillating electric current at a frequency near or above the upper threshold of human hearing, though still audible to dogs.
 The receiver contained a microphone attached to a circuit that was tuned to the same frequency.
 Some problems with this method were that the receiver could be triggered accidentally by naturally occurring noises or deliberately by metal against glass, for example, and some people could hear the lower ultrasonic harmonics.